-Chem 12B • Winter 2018 • Sections 01 & 02
+CHEM 12B • WINTER 2019 • SECTION 03

+PHONE ● 408.864.5608 E-MAIL ● graydavid@fhda.edu WEB ● http://nebula2.deanza.edu/~gray/index.html

-Dr. David Hamilton Grav • De Anza College, Room SC1214, 21250 Stevens Creek Boulevard, Cupertino, CA 95014-5702 e-mail • graydavid@fhda.edu web • http://nebula2.deanza.edu/~gray/index.html phone • 408,864,5608 office hours • MW: 10:30 AM - 11:20 AM | TTh: 1:30 PM - 2:20 PM | F: 9:30 AM - 10:20 AM
+OFFICE HOURS ● MW: 11:30 AM - 12:20 PM | TTh: 1:30 PM - 2:20 PM | F: 9:30 AM - 10:20 AM

-Course description
+COURSE DESCRIPTION

-Chemistry • Chemistry is a cornerstone of modern science, providing both a practical and theoretical foundation that supports increasingly interwoven fields of study, such as chemical engineering, forensics, genetics, materials science, and molecular cell biology.
+CHEMISTRY • Chemistry is a cornerstone of modern science, providing both a practical and theoretical foundation that supports increasingly interwoven fields of study, such as chemical engineering, forensics, genetics, materials science, and molecular cell biology.
 Organic chemistry - the study of carbon and the classes of molecules that contain it - plays a pivotal role in agriculture, cooking, cosmetics, environmental reclamation, pharmaceutical design, and polymers.
 Having a firm, intuitive grasp of the essential concepts of chemistry is therefore crucial to unlocking the pathway to many academic endeavors.

-Lecture content • This second quarter of a three-quarter organic chemistry sequence is designed to extend the fundamental concepts of organic reactions - stereochemistry, regiochemistry, equilibrium, mechanism, and retrosynthesis - to a much broader range of functional groups, including: alkynes, alcohols, ethers, thiols, sulfides, disulfides, aldehydes, hemiacetals, acetals, ketones, hemiketals, ketals, imines, enamines, hydrazones, and oximes.
+LECTURE CONTENT • This second quarter of a three-quarter organic chemistry sequence is designed to extend the fundamental concepts of organic reactions - stereochemistry, regiochemistry, equilibrium, mechanism, and retrosynthesis - to a much broader range of functional groups, including: alkynes, alcohols, ethers, thiols, sulfides, disulfides, aldehydes, hemiacetals, acetals, ketones, hemiketals, ketals, imines, enamines, hydrazones, and oximes.
 The synthesis of larger molecules using carboncarbon bond forming reactions and protecting groups will be presented.
 The reactivity of conjugated and aromatic compounds such as benzene will also be explored, including a discussion of the extension of molecular orbital theory to delocalized systems.

-Lab content • Tocompliment the lectures, a series of laboratory experiments will include the synthesis of several small organic molecules, using standard instrumental characterization techniques - including infrared spectroscopy (IR) and nuclear magnetic resonance spectroscopy (NMR) - to confirm their formation.
+LAB CONTENT • To compliment the lectures, a series of laboratory experiments will include the synthesis of several small organic molecules, using standard instrumental characterization techniques - including infrared spectroscopy (IR) and nuclear magnetic resonance spectroscopy (NMR) - to confirm their formation.
 Key reactions include the oxidation of an alcohol, the reduction of a ketone, a Wittig reaction, a Grignard reaction, a Diels-Alder reaction, and a Friedel-Crafts acylation.